 After the confession, she gave him a quick kiss on the cheek before leaving the bookstore.
 Later, when William realized he had made the wrong decision about her, he raced to her (she was in the midst of a press conference before flying back to America that evening), and asked, in public, if she would reconsider her relationship with "Mr. Thacker" (who had been a "daft prick").
 She answered affirmatively ("Yes, I believe I would"), and then said she would remain in London "indefinitely" - and the film concluded with their marriage.

 Sex Monster Kisses

-She came onto Diva (Missy Crider) by stroking her leg under an outdoor dinner table, and then apologized, although they ended up secretively lip-locking in the kitchen together:
+And then the plot heated up with Laura going after Diva (Missy Crider), Marty's blonde secretary, by stroking her leg under an outdoor dinner table, and then apologizing in the kitchen, although they ended up secretively lip-locking together:

 Sleepy Hollow (1999)

 An Unholy, Bloody Kiss

 Director Tim Burton's stylized and Gothic R-rated version of the classic Washington Irving tale was set in late 18th century, post-colonial New York.
 The dazzling, visually-stunning film told about an awkward schoolteacher Ichabod Crane (Johnny Depp) who investigated a number of beheadings by a ruthless Hessian mercenary -- the Headless Horseman (Christopher Walken).